Hyperflame1296/mcwss-api/readme.md

 - As long as you're the host, this works for all players in the multiplayer game that you're hosting.
 Otherwise, it only works for all clients connected to the WebSocket server.

 ### playerMove *(PlayerTravelled)*
-Fires whenever the player moves around.
+Fires whenever a player moves around.
 - This only works for all clients connected to the WebSocket server.

 ### playerTransform *(PlayerTransform)*
-This is the exact same thing as PlayerTravelled, except with no information about how & where the player moved.
+This is the same thing as `playerMove`, except with no information about how & where the player moved.
 - This only works for all clients connected to the WebSocket server.

 ### playerTeleport *(PlayerTeleported)*
-Fires whenever the player in any way. (via /tp or the like)
+Fires whenever the player in any way. (via `/tp` or the like)
 - This only works for all clients connected to the WebSocket server.

 ### playerDie *(PlayerDied)*